ubc-library-rc/intro-jekyll/content/setup2.md

 # Setting up your system

-For this workshop, we'll build a site locally first, then publish it to the web when we're ready and have some content.
-In order to work locally, we have to make sure that our computer has all the necessary software installed.
-Jekyll needs a full Ruby development environment so we'll need to make sure we have that configured correctly first.
+In a typical jekyll installation, you would normally build the site locally first, then publish it to the web when you are ready and have some content.
+In order to work locally, you first have to make sure that our computer has all the necessary software installed.
+Jekyll needs a full Ruby development environment so you'll need to make sure you have that configured correctly first.

 You'll also want to be sure to have a good code editor on your machine to view and edit your code.
 We recommend using either [Atom](https://atom.io/){:target="_blank"}, [Sublime Text](https://www.sublimetext.com/){:target="_blank"}, or [Notepad++](https://notepad-plus-plus.org/){:target="_blank"}.
 {: .note}